misterpawan/scimat2/README.md

-# scimat2: Question and answer dataset for mathematics and science
+# SCIMAT: Question and answer dataset for mathematics and science
 ## Authors: Snehith, Neeraj, and Pawan, IIIT, Hyderabad, copyright 2021
 Paper: SCIMAT: Dataset of Problems in Science and Mathematics